smartmonkeyio/knowledgebase/docs/developers/optimization/README.md

 On [console.smartmonkey.io](https://console.smartmonkey.io) allows you to set several options in order to limit the usage of a given API key.
 The configuration parameters are the following:
 ### Call limits
 * **optimizerV1.enabled**: Optimization calls are enabled for the API key when set to `true`.
-* **optimizerV1.services**: Maximum number of services that can be defined in a single optimization call.
+* **optimizerV1.services**: Maximum number of services that can be defined in a single optimization call including the corresponding pickups if any.
 * **optimizerV1.servicesReduced**: Maximum number of services that will be optimized.
 It is used when it's value is lower than `optimizerV1.services`.
 When used, a preprocessing phased is execute to filter out the least relevant tasks to the optimization result to have such number of tasks.
 * **optimizerV1.vehicles**: Maximum number of vehicles that can be defined in a single optimization call.

 ### Daily limits
 * **optimizerV1.requests**: Maximum number of daily requests that can be executed with the API key.
 * **optimizerV1.services**: Total number of services that can be optimized in a single day with the API key.
+This limit also includes the number of pickups defined in the services.

 ## Visualization and debugging
 At the **activity** section in your [console.smartmonkey.io/console/activity](https://console.smartmonkey.io/console/activity) you can see the input and output of the optimization.